AdobeDocs/analytics-platform.en/help/analysis-workspace/export/t-schedule-report.md

 ---
 description: Send an Analysis Workspace project by email or schedule it for delivery.
 keywords: Analysis Workspace
-title: Send Customer Journey Analytics data to others by email
+title: Send reports to others by email
 feature: Curate and Share
 mini-toc-levels: 3
 exl-id: 36b5133a-2cd3-4cf1-a6fa-93a02dba276a
 role: User
 ---
-# Send Customer Journey Analytics data to others through email
+# Send files to others

-You can export Customer Journey Analytics reports by sending it to selected recipients through email.
+You can send Customer Journey Analytics reports as files to selected users by email.
 You can send files ad hoc, or you can configure files to be sent on a schedule.
 Files can be sent in CSV or PDF format.

 Any tags applied to the project are automatically applied to the export.